 SMS/text messages will not be sent during an emergency blackout.
 All employees responsible for using SMS/text messages are required to subscribe to Contact Center Compliance at https://www.dnc.com/ to ensure compliance.

 If any message(s) are deemed non-complaint, any of the leaders listed, or their designee, has the right to request adjustments and/or deny such message(s).
 If adjustments are recommended, the adjustments must fall within the scope of SUNY Empire’s approved short code application.

 Related References, Policies, Procedures, Forms and Appendices

-NON-AUTHPERS requests for access to a short code or a long code will be submitted to the appropriate leader or designee, as determined by the audience, via a ticket submitted thru Service Now for approval.
-Details required are the use case, intended target audience, purpose, frequency of text messaging, timing and execution of the such message and which CRM will be used to build and execute such message.
+NON-AUTHPER requests for access to a short code or a long code will be submitted to the appropriate leader or designee, as determined by audience, via ticket through Service Now.
+Required details are the use case, intended target audience, purpose, frequency of text messaging, timing and execution of the message, and which CRM will be used to build and execute the message.

-Leaders or their designee has the authority to revoke any AUTHPERS’s use of a long code and/or access to a short code if used inappropriately and/or violates CTIA and TCPA guidelines, applicable state, federal and vendor regulations, approved short code application, SUNY Empire’s text messaging, communication and/or data security policies and master SMS/text message contact calendar.
+Leaders or their designee have the authority to revoke any AUTHPER’S use of a long code and/or access to a short code if used inappropriately and/or if it violates CTIA and TCPA guidelines, applicable state, federal, and vendor regulations, approved short code application, SUNY Empire’s text messaging, communication and/or data security policies; and/or master SMS/text message contact calendar.

 Appendix B: SUNY Empire Approved Short Code Application (will be inserted once approved)